Skip to main content

 Aqueous Reactions

-Water is cheap, readily available (although only in some parts of the world), non-toxic and non-flammable and is useful for certain types of reaction, in particular bio-transformations and in biphasic processes, in conjunction with other solvents.
+Water is cheap, readily available (although only in some parts of the world), non-toxic and non-flammable.
+Therefore, it is useful for certain types of reactions, in particular bio-transformations and in biphasic processes, in conjunction with other solvents.
 Phase transfer catalysis, performing reactions at organic-aqueous interface and the use of aqueous surfactant solutions are all examples of successful strategies that can be employed to exploit water as a reaction solvent.[1]
 However, the use of aqueous reactions can be limited due to issues such as low solubility of organic compounds and incompatibility with a number of reagents.
 It must not be assumed that aqueous reactions are automatically ‘green’.
-Treatment and disposal of contaminated aqueous waste can be difficult and can sometimes be very energy intensive.
+Treatment and disposal of contaminated aqueous waste can be difficult and energy intensive.

 1. W. M. Nelson, Green Solvents for Academic Chemistry, in Green Solvents for Chemistry: Perspectives and Practice, Oxford University Press, 2003, ch.
 6, pp. 133-197.